jonathanaste/KtalogBE/README.md

 KtalogBE: E-commerce Catalog Backend

 KtalogBE is a modern, production-grade Ktor backend server written in Kotlin that implements a complete e-commerce catalog management system with JWT-based authentication, role-based access control, and database persistence.
-Despite its "KMP" naming, this is currently a JVM-only backend API serving as a catalog/shopping cart platform.

 Core Architecture and Strong Points